opencord/voltha-helm-charts/README.md

 ### Use the OpenONU python adapter

+Up to release `0.10.0` of the `voltha-stack` chart you can still use the openonu-py version of the adapter.

 > NOTE that this adapter is now unsupported, so you're in uncharted territory from now on.

 ```shell